Are you planning a Relief Society Activity? Here are 30+ Fun relief society activity ideas your congregation will LOVE!

 We are sharing an ultimate list of activity ideas.

 Not every activity has to be over the top, it can be simple!
-Don’t discount an idea just because it might seems overdone, too difficult or too basic.
+Don’t discount an idea just because it might seem overdone, too difficult or too basic.
 No matter what, at least one sister will get something that she needed out of it – and that should be reason enough to consider all your options.

 Find those in your ward who are talented in different areas and ask them to teach a class.
 You could have several 10-15 minute stations where everyone gets to go to each class.
 Different ideas could include: